SystemsScientist/CAN-Bus-System-Repository-01/README.md

 ## CAN Bus Basics - Online Articles

-For beginners, the following reading path for the online articles is recommended.
+For beginners, the following reading path for the online articles is recommended:

+	(1) NAPA Blog article
+	(2) Wikipedia article
+	(3) AUTOSARTutorials.com article

 First, read the NAPA Blog article; second, read the Wikipedia article; and third, read the AUTOSARTutorials.com article.